 These Alberta scholarships recognize exceptional academic achievement and are valued at \$2,500 at the undergraduate level.
 The scholarships are restricted to Alberta residents.
-Eligible students are those enrolled in the second or subsequent year of a full-time program or in the final year of their program and who plan to continue in a professional program may be nominated.
+Eligible students are those enrolled in the second or subsequent year of a full-time program or in the final year of their program may be nominated.
 Candidates are selected on the basis of academic standing and upon recommendation of The King's University College.
 Those who have been nominated by the Office of the Registrar at King's will be sent an application in the summer and will be notified as soon as the final selection has been made by the Alberta Scholarship Program.